 Inpatient habilitative services: 30 days

-Services with a co-pay should be charged with the following methodology: one co-pay per benefit, per day per provider.
-For example, a charge for a lab draw and read at a primary care visit by the same provider would result in one lab co-pay and one primary care office visit co-pay for the individual.

-Co-payments may never exceed the actual cost for the service.
+Co-payments charged to a consumer may never exceed the actual cost for the service.
 For instance, if a co-pay is $45 and the service is $30, the cost-share responsibility of the consumer would be $30.

 For prescription drugs in any tier, the cost-share defined is for a 30-day supply.
 Carriers may determine to allow for mail order prescriptions at a reduced per-unit cost (e.g.; a 90-day supply).